dotnet/docs-maui/docs/user-interface/controls/swipeview.md

 > [!NOTE]
 > <xref:Microsoft.Maui.Controls.SwipeView> has a platform-specific on iOS and Android, that controls the transition that's used when opening a <xref:Microsoft.Maui.Controls.SwipeView>.
 For more information, see [SwipeView swipe transition Mode on iOS](~/ios/platform-specifics/swipeview-swipetransitionmode.md) and [SwipeView swipe transition mode on Android](~/android/platform-specifics/swipeview-swipetransitionmode.md).

+> [!NOTE]
+> <xref:Microsoft.Maui.Controls.SwipeView> is designed for touch interfaces; on Windows it can only be swiped in a touch interface and will not function with a pointer device (such as a mouse).

 ## Create a SwipeView

 A <xref:Microsoft.Maui.Controls.SwipeView> must define the content that the <xref:Microsoft.Maui.Controls.SwipeView> wraps around, and the swipe items that are revealed by the swipe gesture.
 The swipe items are one or more `SwipeItem` objects that are placed in one of the four <xref:Microsoft.Maui.Controls.SwipeView> directional collections - `LeftItems`, `RightItems`, `TopItems`, or `BottomItems`.